HSBC reveals £1.2bn boost from SVB UK rescue deal as profits soar

 He added that there were “no nasty surprises” following its buyout of SVB UK.

-It booked a £200 million write-off for what it said were “fair value adjustments” relating to the deal, but added this was expected and identified when it went through the SVB UK books during weekend talks with the Government and Bank of England, which helped orchestrate the rescue takeover.
+It booked a £200m write-off for what it said were “fair value adjustments” relating to the deal, but added this was expected and identified when it went through the SVB UK books during weekend talks with the government and Bank of England, which helped orchestrate the rescue takeover.

 It plans to change the name of SVB UK shortly but reiterated that it is not looking to cut any staff at the group or close its London office.